 TL;DR

 We trained XGBoost and logistic regression models on 2,759 day-pairs from Sill's daily monitoring data across 10 brands and 6 AI platforms to predict next-day brand persistence.
-The overall persistence rate is 29%, matching Spotlight's 30% benchmark almost exactly.
+The overall persistence rate is 29%.
 Among brands that appeared on day N, 82.6% persist to day N+1; absent brands break through only 6% of the time.
 Position is a steep gradient: primary brands persist at 93%, secondary at 77%, mentioned at 54%.
 Platform divergence is extreme: Google AI Overviews at 37% versus Grok at 0.6%.
 Rolling 7-day SOV is the dominant predictor (8.3x odds); removing temporal features, excerpt length becomes #1, followed by competitor count and SOV score.
-Spotlight found citation presence increases persistence by 40%; Sill's daily data shows a different pattern (mention + citation at 81.5% vs. mention-only at 87.0%), though the smaller sample size means this is a preliminary observation.
+Citation count carries 1.50x odds but ranks below position, excerpt length, and competitive dynamics; mention + citation persists at 81.5% vs. mention-only at 87.0%.
 Shopping card presence does increase persistence (46% vs 27%).
 Momentum compounds: brands on 8-14 day streaks persist at 94%, and 15+ day streaks persist at 100%.

 XGBoost and logistic regression trained on 2,759 day-pairs across 10 brands and 6 AI platforms to predict next-day brand persistence.